Tennessee's Vehicular Homicide Laws and Penalties

 A motorist who kills another person while driving recklessly will likely face vehicular homicide charges.

-Tennessee defines "vehicular homicide" as recklessly causing the death of another by driving:
+Tennessee defines "vehicular homicide" as recklessly killing another person by driving:

 • in a manner that creates a substantial risk of death or "serious bodily injury" to another person